abertschi/postcards/README.md

 $ postcards-pexels send --config ./config.json --message "coding rocks"
 ```

+#### Slice a picture into tiles
+`postcards-folder` comes with a command called `slice` to create tiles from an image.
+This is useful to create a poster-like picture with postcards.

+Issue `postcards-folder slice --help` for more information.

 ### Plugin: postcards-random
 Surprise, surprise!
 This plugin chooses an arbitrary picture from the
 internet as postcard picture.